CondeNast/launch-vehicle-fbm/README.md

 The event name and what's in the `data` for each event handler:

 * `message` Any kind of message event.
 This is sent in addition to the events for specific message types.
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate
   * `message` Direct access to `event.message`
 * `text` Text message
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate
   * `source` One of `quickReply`, `postback`, `text`
   * `text` Message content, `event.message.text` for text events, `payload` for `postback` and `quickReply` events
 * `text.greeting` (optional, defaults to enabled) Text messages that match common greetings
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate